 Your security deposit is (technically) safe

-New rent reforms requiring landlords to try to re-rent an apartment after a lease break have created some confusion over whether your landlord can keep your security deposit for breaking a lease.
+Rent reforms requiring landlords to try to re-rent an apartment after a lease break have created some confusion over whether your landlord can keep your security deposit for breaking a lease.

-If every landlord was able to keep the security deposit whenever a tenant breaks their lease, it would undermine the law that requires landlords to mitigate damages by trying to re-rent the apartment, says Ellen Davidson, a staff attorney with the Legal Aid Society in New York.
+However, if every landlord was able to keep the security deposit whenever a tenant breaks their lease, it would undermine the law that requires landlords to mitigate damages by trying to re-rent the apartment, says Ellen Davidson, a staff attorney with the Legal Aid Society in New York.
 She maintains the new laws mean landlords can’t retain your security deposit simply because you break your lease.

 However, Wagner says it’s an “overstatement” to say your security deposit is safe.
-He says the new law makes it less likely a tenant will be sued for breaking a lease, but notes that damages could still include repainting, paying a brokerage to re-rent the apartment and lost rent.
+He says the law makes it less likely a tenant will be sued for breaking a lease, but notes that damages could still include repainting, paying a brokerage to re-rent the apartment and lost rent.
 And of course, your security deposit is still vulnerable if there are unpaid utility bills or damage to the apartment.

 Be prepared for other financial consequences